gjohansson-ST/sector/readme.md

 No restart needed

 ### Option 2

+#### Option 2 to use yaml code will be depriciated shortly.
+Use option 1 as mentioned below.

 To start Sector Alarm in your installation, add the following to your `configuration.yaml` file: